kaittremblay/board-manual/about-dmg.md

 ### Mission

-**DMG is a not-for-profit video game arts organization that creates space for everyone marginalized in tech spaces – especially trans & cis women, queer, femme, nonbinary and Two Spirit people – to make, play and critique video games.**
+**DMG is a not-for-profit video game arts organization that supports people marginalized in tech spaces – especially genderqueer, nonbinary, femme people, Two Spirit people, and trans and cis women – to make, play and critique video games.**

 We teach computing skills for artistic expression, offer production and exhibition facilities, and provide community support for the creation of new media artworks.